djrollins/djrollins.github.io/_drafts/2016-09-30-sdl-on-windows.md

  	SDLmain.exe!__scrt_common_main() Line 296	C++
  	SDLmain.exe!WinMainCRTStartup() Line 17	C++
 ```
-Here the `WinMain` function, provided by SDL, grabs a handle to the command line to parse provided arguments and forwards them to our `SDL_main` function in the same manner as the previous example.
+Here we can see that SDL has also provided us with a definition for the `WinMain` function as well.
+What's more, SDL grabs a handle to the command line to parse the provided arguments and forward them to our `SDL_main` function in the same manner as the previous example.
 What we've gained is the ability to target two different Windows subsystems using only one of the user-defined entry point functions.
 What's more, the entry point we do have to define is also the simpler and platform-neutral `main` signature rather than the much more complex and Windows-specific `WinMain`:

 Consider:
 ```c